zat-is-me/readingfromexcelfile/README.md

-# readingfromexcelfile
+# Reading from excel file and map to java object.

-Reading from excel file and map to java object.
+next I will save this data to postgress db